Minnesota Boxer Rescue's Adoption Process:

-We screen potential adopters very carefully in order to find the best possible match for both you and our foster dogs.
-All adoptions are expected to be lifetime commitments!
+Minnesota Boxer Rescue uses a rigorous screening process for our potential adopters in order to find the very best possible match for both you and our foster dogs.
+This is of supreme importance, as we want all adoptions to be lifetime commitments!

 2. Veterinarian and Personal Reference Check